top of page

 The consensus of most Poskim is that raw cookie dough would be SheHakol.

-However, if there are a lot of raw oats in it, it may change the halacha, and the proper Bracha would be Ha’Adama (as only cooked oats get Mezonos).
+However, if there is a lot of raw oats in it, it may change the halacha, and the proper Bracha would be Ha’Adama (as only cooked oats get Mezonos).

 A Rav should be consulted for final Psak Halacha.